 For us, supporting PostgreSQL is not a sign of commercial opportunism, but the expression of long-term involvement in the community.
 The choice of open source is also the choice of involment in the software development community.

 Our reputation is built upon the quality and quantity of our contributions to the PostgreSQL community.
-Therefore Dalibo encourages all its employees to spend up to 20% of their time working in community activities: writing or proofreading code as well as writing articles, organizing conferences, etc.
+Therefore Dalibo encourages all its employees to spend up to 20% of their time working in community activities: writing or proofreading code as well as writing articles, organising conferences, etc.